English: MA, MS

 Additionally, the cost of living in Logan, Utah, is about 12% lower than the national average.

-To be considered, students must submit their graduate school applications early and submit a specific application to be a graduate instructor, as well as a letter of interest and a resume, by January 15 to Dr. Keith Grant-Davie, director of graduate studies for the English Department.
+To be considered, students must submit their graduate school applications early and submit a specific application to be a graduate instructor, as well as a letter of interest and a resume, by January 15 to Dr. Christine Cooper Rompato, Director of Graduate Studies in English.

 Christine Cooper Rompato, PhD, University of Connecticut